FarzanAli/Learning-Java/README.md

 ## Learning-Java
-Series of small projects completed in Java to help learn the language (University course).
+Series of small projects completed in Java to help learn the language (for COMPSCI 2ME3).

 **A0:** Simple Square object holding MyPoint object as its position and a double describing its length.
 Learned about getter functions along with invoking inherited object's functions.